AdaCore/spark2014/docs/lrm/source/packages.rst

 The value of a given volatility refinement aspect of an effectively volatile object is determined as follows:

-  * if the object is a reachable element of a stand-alone object or of a formal parameter but is not itself such an object, then it is the value of the given aspect of that enclosing or owning object (see section :ref:`Subprogram Declarations` for definitions of "reachable element" and "owning object").
+  * if the object is a reachable part (see :ref:`Access Types`) of a stand-alone object or of a formal parameter but is not itself such an object, then it is the value of the given aspect of that object.

   * otherwise, if the object is declared by an object declaration and the given aspect is explicitly specified for the object declaration then